 Wireless Broadband Communication.

 Provide an integrated broadband radio system capable of a 5.8 GHz frequency and a minimum of 54 Mbps for communication between the local traffic signal controllers.
-Provide certification that system equipment is licensed by the Federal Communications Commission (FCC) to meet the FCC regulations on wireless operation as described in parts 15.247 and 15.249 of the Code of Federal Regulations and has been approved for indoor and outdoor applications
+Provide certification that system equipment is licensed by the Federal Communications Commission (FCC) to meet the FCC regulations on wireless operation as described in parts 15.247 and 15.249 of the Code of Federal Regulations and has been approved for indoor and outdoor applications.

 Provide all necessary antennas, cables, jumpers and lightning protection, but not be limited to the following requirements:

-• Provide Omni or Yagi type antennae with point-to-point or point-to-multipoint configurations as recommended by the manufacturer.
+Provide Omni or Yagi type antennae with point-to-point or point-to-multipoint configurations as recommended by the manufacturer.
 Provide antennae with a minimum gain of 18 dBi for point-to-point configuration.

-• Provide a cast aluminum NEMA-4X/IP66 enclosure with a minimum of one (1) weatherproof power connector, two (2) N-type antenna connectors, and three (3) weatherproof Ethernet connectors.
+Provide a cast aluminum NEMA-4X/IP66 enclosure with a minimum of one (1) weatherproof power connector, two (2) N-type antenna connectors, and three (3) weatherproof Ethernet connectors.
 Provide enclosure with system LEDs for power, status, and mesh.
 Provide enclosure that can withstand an operating temperature range between -40°F and 176°F, relative humidity of 95% (noncondensing), and wind loading of 125 MPH.
 Provide an enclosure that is weather-, water-, and dust-proof.

-• Provide a power over Ethernet (PoE) injector, pole mounting hardware, Cat5e industrial outdoor rated cable with weatherproof connector, Ethernet cable, and surge protection.
+Provide a power over Ethernet (PoE) injector, pole mounting hardware, Cat5e industrial outdoor rated cable with weatherproof connector, Ethernet cable, and surge protection.

-• Provide an Ethernet switch with two (2) Auto MDI-X 10/100/1000 Mbps ports.
+Provide an Ethernet switch with two (2) Auto MDI-X 10/100/1000 Mbps ports.

 Provide sufficient cable to connect the antenna back to the local traffic signal controller as indicated.
-Provide equipment with an operating temperature range between -40°F and 176°F

-.
+Provide equipment with an operating temperature range between -40°F and 176°F.

 Restore Underground Electrical and Fiber Optic Facilities.